JonathonMA/zippo/README.md

 # Zippo

-Zippo is a blazingly fast zip library for ruby that just clicks.
+Zippo is a faster and lighter zip library for ruby.

 ## Installation